Skip to content

 Alternating Current

 Definition of Alternating Current (AC) We know in DC circuits, the current is made to flow in a uniform direction.
-However, electric charge can also flow periodically in reverse direction. … Read more
+However, electric charge can also flow periodically in reverse direction.
+This flow of current is known as Alternating Current; The … Read more

 Far Point and Near Point of Human Eye: Definitions & Standard Values